VinayakN-01fe21bec305/Nav2---Obstacle-Avoidance-using-ROS-2-Galactic/README.md

 ## Overview

-This project demonstrates autonomous mobile robot navigation using the ROS 2 Navigation Stack.
+This project demonstrates autonomous mobile robot navigation using ROS 2 Navigation Stack.
 The robot follows a predefined circular trajectory stored in a YAML configuration file while performing real-time obstacle avoidance using the DWB local planner.

 The system is implemented using: